kiytang/cv/README.md

 ##Contact

-* My email is kiybeta -at- gmail -dot- com.
+* For a ful pdf version of my cv, please feel free to email me at: kiybeta -at- gmail -dot- com.